-This will allow

-- staff that are running both home and in school learning, time to prepare lessons, contact parents - thorough cleaning of classrooms before the next teaching bubble
+This will allow staff that are running both home and in school learning, time to prepare lessons, contact parents.

 We will not be offering peripatetic music tuition or after school clubs.
 The after school Funtastic Club will also not be open.
 (To ensure that children do not mix across their 'bubbles').